bin-cli/bin-cli/README.md

 Files starting with `.` (dot / period) are always ignored and cannot be executed with Bin.

 Files that are not executable (not `chmod +x`) are listed as warnings in the command listing, and will error if you try to run them.
-The exception is when using `dir = .`, where they are just ignored.

 The directories `/bin`, `/snap/bin`, `/usr/bin`, `/usr/local/bin`, `$HOME/bin` and `$HOME/.local/bin` are ignored when searching parent directories, because they are common locations for global executables (typically in `$PATH`).